QF 6-pounder Hotchkiss: Brazilian service

-Brazil adopted the 40 caliber Hotchkiss 6-pounder in the 1890s, to arm its coastal defense ships, protected cruisers and torpedo-gunboats.
+Brazil adopted the 40 calibre Hotchkiss 6-pounder in the 1890s, to arm its coastal defence ships, protected cruisers and torpedo-gunboats.
 The Brazilians also used the competing Nordenfelt 6 pounders in lesser numbers.
-The last Brazilian ship retired was the coastal defense ship Marshal Floriano in 1936.
-The former Brazilian coastal defense ship Marshal Deodoro was sold to Mexico in 1924 and renamed Anáhuac, which was retired in 1938.
+The last Brazilian ship retired was the coastal defence ship Marshal Floriano in 1936.
+The former Brazilian coastal defence ship Marshal Deodoro was sold to Mexico in 1924 and renamed Anáhuac, which was retired in 1938.